DataBiosphere/dsub/docs/input_output.md

 done
 ```

-### 3. Copy a directory, recursively from Cloud Storage.
+### 3. Copy a directory recursively from Cloud Storage.

 To recursively copy a directory from Cloud Storage, use the
 `dsub` command-line flag `--input-recursive`.